 My undergraduate degree was in music (flute) and sociology.
 I completed my Ph.D. in Sociology in 1989 at the University of California San Diego.
 From then until 1992, I worked at University of Wales Cardiff (where I was a University of Wales Fellow from 1989-91).
 I moved to Exeter in 1992.
 Most of my work has focused on musical topics, but I have also worked in the area of the sociology of science and technology.
 I was Chair of the European Sociological Association Network on Sociology of the Arts from 1999–2001 and am a member of the Board of the International Sociological Association Research Committee on Sociology of the Arts I was a board member of the ASA Section on Science, Knowledge and Technology from 1994–7.
 I co-edit the Manchester University Press series, Music and Society and serve on the editorial board of Qualitative Research and, from October 2003–5, American Journal of Sociology.
 At Exeter I am Head of Sociology.
 I also serve on the University’s Research Committee and am Deputy Director of the University Group on Equal Opportunities.

-She is also Forum Editor of Critical Policy Studies (CPS).
-Formerly, Anna was a visiting research fellow at the Universities of Essex (2012), Paris (2007), and Prague (2009).
-In 2012, she was a Visiting Professor at the Masaryk University of Brno, and she was a CCS Visiting Fellow in Spring of 2017.
+Anna is also Forum Editor of Critical Policy Studies (CPS).
+Based most of her career in Vienna, she was a Visiting researcher at Concordia University in 2019, Visiting Professor at the Masaryk University of Brno in 2012 and between 2009 and 2010 she was a Lecturer and Researcher at the University of Lyon.
+She was a CCS Visiting Fellow in Spring of 2017.

 Laura Desfor Edles